TolaMironcenko/pm/README.md

-# PM - is the simple package manager for linux
+# PM - is the simple package manager for linux (experimental)

 ## example to use
 ```sh